quyumkehinde/unireview/README.md

 ## Contributing

 Thank you for considering contributing to the UniReview!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+The contribution guide goes as follows <br>
+- Fork the repo and create your branch from master.
+- If you've added code that should be tested, add tests.
+- Ensure the test suite passes.
+- Make sure your code lints.
+- Issue that pull request!

 ## Security Vulnerabilities

 If you discover a security vulnerability within UniReview, please send me an e-mail via [quyum@unireview.net](mailto:quyum@unireview.net).
 All security vulnerabilities will be promptly addressed.

-If you find UniReview useful in any way, consider buying me a coffee on Patreon